rt416/website/content/home/about.md

 #caption = "Human brain in the style of Hokusai"
 +++

 Hi!
-My name is Ryutaro, and I’m a researcher at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
+My name is Ryutaro, and I’m a senior researcher in the Healthcare Intelligence group  at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).

 My research focuses on developing high-performance machine learning algorithms which are risk-aware, interpretable and robust for safe use in healthcare applications.